egordm/boosters/docs/ROADMAP.md

 - [ ] Identify unnecessary allocations
 - [ ] Profile hot paths
 - [ ] Validate benchmark results are reproducible
+- [ ] **Single-threaded training optimization**: Currently 6x slower than LightGBM in single-threaded mode (but 1.7x faster in multi-threaded mode).
+The histogram building and split finding code paths have room for optimization when not parallelizing.

 ### 1.1.0+ Planned Features